MartyCombs/public/encrypt_files/README.md

 * `mylog.py` - Custom python logger.

 # Testing
 Run `test/test_encrypt.sh` to test AES-GCM encryption.
-A backup copy of the key file containing the master key.
+After making a backup copy of the key file containing the master key, a random key is generated.
+The test file is encrypted, copied to a different name, and decrypted.
+If the sum of both files matches, the test passes.

+No explicit testing of GPG encryption is done.
+The user can run the encryption and decryption wrapper scripts and test.